Eagle LogoPEPTIDE INITIATIVE

 Dr. Masayasu Kojima & Dr. Kenji Kangawa

-"Kojima later wrote that finding ghrelin in the stomach was completely unexpected — everyone assumed the natural growth hormone trigger would come from the brain."
+"Kojima later wrote that finding ghrelin in the stomach was completely unexpected — the entire scientific community assumed the natural growth hormone trigger would come from the brain, not the gut."

 The Journey